madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 ### WordPress - Easy Digital Download
 <hr>

 Midtrans ❤️ EDD!
 Integrate your Easy Digital Download (EDD) store with Midtrans Snap payment gateway.
-Midtrans makes payments simple for both the merchant and the customers.
-This plugin will allow online payments on your EDD store using various online payment channel.
+Midtrans strives to make payments simple for both the merchant and the customers.
+This plugin will allow online payments on your EDD store using various online payment channels.

 Midtrans EDD plugins also available on [WordPress plugins store](https://wordpress.org/plugins/edd-midtrans-gateway/).